I love image link building as a tactic for acquiring great quality natural inbound links.

 Ultimately, the whole thing is about creating images for people to use on their websites, distributing them under Creative Commons licensing and then claiming inbound links in the form of the relevant attribution.

 It can land you some really decent links like these:

 Image Link Building Examples

-It’s not the only way to do it, of course.
-But it’s my personal approach.
+This not the only way to do it, of course.
+But it’s my personal process.
 But if you fancy trying your hand at it, here’s my step by step approach.